beaubreedlove/FantasyFootball/rules.md

         1. If both teams have the same score, each will receive a tie.
     1.  <a id="ties">Ties</a>
         1. Tied games may exist during the regular season.
-        1. In the event of a tie during the postseason, the will will be awarded to the team with the lower seed.
+        1. In the event of a tie during the postseason, the win will be awarded to the team with the lower seed.
 1.  <a id="draft">Draft</a>
     1. Date and time
         1. The Season 8 draft will be Sunday, September 5 at 8pm